open-contracts/protocol/README.md

 # protocol
-The full codebase for the Open Contracts protocol, bringing interactive oracles to smart contracts.
+The ethereum smart contracts used by the Open Contracts protocol.